Scallop by trawl, Pacific Region 2018/2019

 The commercial fishery operates under the licensing term “priority-access” (as opposed to limited entry) meaning permanent licence eligibility is not currently established (see Section 1.3).
 In addition there are area closures, gear and fishing depth limitations, minimum size limits, and requirements to conduct fishery-independent surveys of biomass in all fished areas.

-The recreational daily limit for Pink and Spiny Scallops combined is 75 per day.
+The recreational daily limit for Pink and Spiny Scallops combined by hand picking is 75 per day.
 The possession limit is two-times the daily limit.

-To date, few limits have been placed on First Nations’ harvest for food, social and ceremonial purposes.
-Scallops may be allocated under treaty, but were unallocated under the Maa-nulth, Tsawwassen, Tla’amin (Sliammon) and Nisga’a Treaties.
+To date, few limits have been placed on First Nations’ harvest for FSC purposes.
+Scallops harvested by hand picking may be allocated under treaty, but were unallocated under the Maa-nulth, Tsawwassen, Tla’amin (Sliammon) and Nisga’a Treaties.

 Scientific licence requests received from scientific, educational, and public display institutions, including biological collecting firms, are considered.
 Existing policies with respect to scientific licences and new policies on the use-of-fish apply.